Mil-leon/tp/docs/UserGuide.md

 **_PowerBake_ is the perfect tool for small home bakery owners looking for a simple, efficient way to manage their business.**

 #### Prerequisite Knowledge

-This guide is designed to be accessible to all users, whether you’re a new or experienced user.

 If you are a **new _PowerBake_** user: